 Best Time of Year to Visit the Riviera Maya

-The best time of year to visit Cancun and other parts of the Riviera Maya is definitely during the drier months of the year.
+The best time of year to visit Cancun and Playa del Carmen as well as other parts of the Riviera Maya is definitely during the drier months of the year.

 The wet season in Mexico, or more accurately in this region of the country, the hurricane season, runs from about July to October.